vitoriapacela/vitoriapacela.github.io/_pages/about.md

 Personal
 ======
-I am from Brazil and I used to participate in many science olympiads.
+I am from Brazil, where I used to participate in national science olympiads in various fields.
 In particular, the [Brazilian Mathematics Olympiad of Public Schools (OBMEP)](http://www.obmep.org.br/) has had a big impact in my life and career.
 I am inspired about the social inclusion implications of projects such as OBMEP by disseminating scientific and mathematical knowledge.